MicrosoftDocs/OData-docs/Odata-docs/v6_posts/odata features/2016-01-13-06-15-expanded-navigation-delta.md

 title: "Expanded Navigation Property Support in Delta Response"
 description: ""
 category: "6.
 OData Features"
+author: apexprodleads
+ms.author: apexprodleads
+ms.date: 02/19/2019
+ms.topic: article
+ms.service: multiple
 ---

 From ODataLib 6.15.0, we introduced the support for reading and writing expanded navigation properties (either collection or single) in delta responses.
 This feature is not covered by the current OData spec yet but the official protocol support is already in progress.
 As far as the current design, expanded navigation properties can **ONLY** be written within any `$entity` part of a delta repsonse.
 Every time an expanded navigation property is written, the full expanded feed or entity should be written instead of just the delta changes because in this way it's easier to manage the association among entities consistently.
 Inside the expanded feed or entity, there are **ONLY** normal feeds or entities.
 Multiple expanded navigation properties in a single `$entity` part is supported.
 Containment is also supported.

 Basically the new APIs introduced are highly consistent with the existing ones for reading and writing normal delta responses so there should not be much trouble implementing this feature in OData services.
 This section shows how to use the new APIs.

-### Write expanded navigation property in delta response
+## Write expanded navigation property in delta response
 There are only four new APIs introduced for writing.

 {% highlight csharp %}